 Dr. Riley J. Williams III is an orthopedic surgeon in the Sports Medicine Institute at HSS specializing in knee, shoulder and elbow surgery at Hospital for Special Surgery.
-Dr. Williams holds a dual appointment in both the Department of Orthopedic Surgery, as a full-time member of the Sports Medicine & Shoulder Service, and as a Clinician-Scientist in the Research Division.
+Dr. Williams is the Knee Group Leader of the Sports Medicine & Shoulder Service at HSS.
 He is also a Professor at Weill Cornell Medical College.
-Dr. Williams attended college at Yale University and the Stanford University School of Medicine.
+Dr. Williams attended college at Yale University and medical school at Stanford University.
 His clinical and research interests are focused on returning athletes to sport and include: articular cartilage repair & transplantation, anterior cruciate ligament (ACL) reconstruction, arthroscopic shoulder stabilization, arthroscopic rotator cuff repair and elbow ligament reconstruction.
 Dr. Williams also utilizes stem cells and biologics in the treatment of many musculoskeletal disorders.
 Dr. Williams is the Director of the Institute for Cartilage Repair at Hospital for Special Surgery.